scolapicchioni/razorhybrid/Labs/LabFiles/Mod09/readme.md

 ```

 ### PhotoSharingApplication.Blazor.Infrastructure
 For the client infrastructure, we'll add a Repository that uses a fake list.
+We will replace it with two real repositories later:
+- One for the prerendering phase happening on the server, where we will talk to the Api Controller
-We will replace it with a real repository later, where we will invoke our Api through an `HttpClient`.
+- One for the client side initialization, where we will invoke our Api through an `HttpClient`.

+These are the steps we need to take to implement the infrastructure:
 - Add a new project of type Class Library.
 Name it `PhotoSharingApplication.Blazor.Infrastructure`.
 - Add a new folder.
 Name it `Repositories`.
 - In the `Repositories` folder, add a new file called `CommentRepositoryList.cs` with the `CommentRepositoryList` class.
 Implement the methods defined in the `ICommentsRepository` interface by using a private static `List<Comment>`.